Mathe172/NewCommands/README.md

 **Note:** Most commands raise an error if nothing happened (e.g. no block/entity was changed, ...)

 ###List of commands
+**Note**: Every command that does not appear in the following lists has not yet been upgraded to work with the new syntax - it is however available (see also `/legacy`-command below): These commands work exactly like they do in vanilla, meaning only the old syntax is working.
+The only "new" thing is that you can terminate them with `\0` (as with the `/say`-command) so that you can use them with the chaining syntax

 The following commands are completely unchanged (compared to current implementation)
 * `/blockdata`
 * `/deop`